When organizations decide to implement ERP software

 Scalability can be expensive for some on-premise solutions.
 You might need to purchase additional servers to support the increased workload.
 It’s important to ask vendors what their products can support out-of-the-box, and if they can be scaled.

-SAP, Oracle and Microsoft Dynamics each have different functional strengths that make them well-suited for certain industries.
+SAP and Oracle have different functional strengths that make them well-suited for certain industries.
 While industry focus is a strong indicator of technical fit, your business requirements should have the final say.
 If you take the time to map your processes and define your business requirements, you can ask vendors to demonstrate specific functionality.
 You’re not expecting too much by asking a vendor to demo their ERP system based on your business requirements rather than presenting a canned sales demo.

 While no ERP system can address every possible business requirement, you should look for a system that addresses your highest priority requirements.
 In addition, you should determine which of your processes should be standardized based on ERP functionality, and which processes are competitive differentiators that could require software customization.